oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

- ### 8. Accessing the client VM
+### 7. Accessing the Developer VM

-You will be using VNC to access the client VM.
+You will be using VNC to access the developer VM.
 There are multiple possible clients, chose from the list below or use another if you already have it.
 Note that the following may require you to have some level of admin rights on your machine.

 #### Installing a VNC viewer

 - For **macOS** we recommend realVNC which can be obtained from